 Conception doesn’t always mean that a pregnancy will occur and be carried to full term.

-Sometimes, a woman may have a miscarriage in the pregnancy before the embryo implants or shortly after.
+Sometimes, a woman may have a miscarriage.
 She may have miscarriage-related bleeding around the time she’s expecting her period and never realize conception took place.

 Several other conditions can occur, such as a blighted ovum.
 This is when a fertilized egg implants in the uterus, but develops no further.
 On an ultrasound, a doctor may observe an empty gestational sac.